- Dean's Office

 All HFA tenured and tenure-track faculty members may apply.

-The College of Humanities and Fine Arts follows University practice and will not fund expenses for routine author activities, such as indexing, proofreading, purchasing copies, etc.
+The College of Humanities and Fine Arts follows University practice and will not fund expenses for translation and routine author activities such as indexing, proofreading, copy editing, purchasing copies, etc.

 Complete the Subvention Grant online application.

-- A clear and concise description of the work for which you request funding and its role in your larger research agenda or creative plan, and why subvention is needed. (maximum of 2,000 characters)
+- A clear and concise description of the work for which you request funding, it's role in your larger research agenda or creative plan, and why subvention is needed. (maximum of 2,000 characters)